gshipley/enterprise_training/EnterpriseManual.md

 If you are unsure of which network device that your system is using, you can issue the *ifconfig* command to list all available network devices for your machine.
 Note, the *lo* device is the loopback device and is not the one you are looking for.

-Once you have the correct file opened, add the following information making sure to substitute the correct IP Address.
+Once you have the correct file opened, add the following information making sure to substitute the IP address of the broker host:

-	prepend domain-name-servers **YourBrokerIPAddress**
+	prepend domain-name-servers 10.4.59.x;
 	supersede host-name "broker";
 	supersede domain-name "example.com";

+Ensure that you do not have any typos.
+Command errors include forgetting a semicolon, putting in the node's IP address instead of the broker's, or typing "server" instead of "servers."

 ##**Set the host name for your server**